Asymptotic Normality for Multivariate Random Forest Estimators: Gaussianity of Multivariate -Statistics

 \subsection{Asymptotic Gaussianity via Hajek Projections}

-The standard technique to derive the asymptotic distribution of a $U$-statistic is to establish a lower bound on the variance of its Hajek statistic; this is the approach taken by (Athey and Wager) and we follow the approach here.
-Let $V$ be the variance of $\mathring\RF$; using our previous result, we could write
+The standard technique in deriving the asymptotic distribution of a $U$-statistic is to establish a lower bound on the variance of its Hajek projection; this is the approach taken by \cite{crf} and we follow the approach here.
+Let $V$ be the variance of $\mathring\RF$; using \eqref{eq:usum}, we have